opencadc-metadata-curation/collection2caom2/data_engineering_process/process.md

 CDEP Vocabulary:
    1. Pipeline - installed software required to create a CAOM instance for a collection.
-   1. Blueprint - a new mechanism for capturing the mapping between a Telescope Data Model (TDM) and CAOM.
+   1. Blueprint - a mechanism for capturing the mapping between a Telescope Data Model (TDM) and CAOM.

 ## Who Does What
-There are three roles in the CDEP - data engineers, developers, and operators.
+There are three roles in the CDEP - astronomers as subject matter expers, developers, and operators.

-Data Engineers are responsible for:
+Astronomers are responsible for:
-   1. coding small applications that do astronomy-specific, collection-specific work
+   1. coding or providing pseudocode for small applications that do astronomy-specific, collection-specific work
-   1. coding small functions that do common astronomy-specific work
+   1. coding or providing pseudocode for small functions that do common astronomy-specific work
-   1. coding tests for any astronomy-specific code
-   1. reviewing astronomy-specific code submitted to github by other astronomers
    1. using github for any code
    1. defining the TDM->CAOM mapping
    1. identifying the cardinality for the TDM->CAOM mapping